dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

 Do something interesting or cool with the equivalance threads.
 Some easy things:
-  1. We always switch every instruction.
+  - We always switch every instruction.
 This won't necessarily find all bugs.
 It's good to have a mode than can randomly switch.
      Perhaps every 2 instructions on average, then every 3 instructions on average, etc.   But you can make whatever decision seems reasonable.

+  - You could add a yield (like your `rpi-threads.c` had) and some tests to check that it works.
+Potentially can add other routines (such as `wait()`).
+This involves adding new system calls.
+AFAIK these should work fine with hashes.

-  2. A bigger part (which counts as an extension) is to do your interleave checker for real now that we have threads --- we can currently check an arbitrary number of threads.
+  - A bigger thing (which counts as an extension) is to do your interleave checker for real now that we have threads --- we can currently check an arbitrary number of threads.

+  - Another cool thing (not exactly trivial) is to run multiple threads at the same location by copying their stack and data in and out on switch (a form of swapping).
+This will make it clear why we use VM, but is actually cool.

+    It lets you run multiple routines at the same location with the same stack and so get the same hashes.

 #### Best extension